Barely Random Algorithms and Collective Metrical Task Systems: Barely fractional strategies for metrical task systems

 \section{Barely fractional strategies for metrical task systems}

-In the introduction, we gave the definition of metrical task systems by \cite{borodin1992optimal}, while highlighting the role played by the source of randomness $\Dcal$.
-In the literature, a variant called the \textit{fractional} formulation is known to be equivalent to the fully randomized variant (where $\Dcal = \Ucal(\{0,1\}^\Nbb)$).
-We start by recalling this fractional formulation and the equivalence.
-We then introduce the notion of $k$-\textit{barely fractional} strategies and we show their equivalence with the aforementioned settings of $k$-barely random strategies and $k$-collective strategy.
-In contrast to classical results, this equivalence relies on an argument from optimal transport, the Birkhoff-von Neumann theorem.
+In the introduction, we gave the classical definition of metrical task systems \cite{borodin1992optimal}, while highlighting the role played by the source of randomness $\Dcal$.
+In the literature, a variant called the \textit{fractional} formulation is known to be equivalent to the problem when the algorithm is allowed an infinite number of random bits (i.e. when $\Dcal = \Ucal(\{0,1\}^\Nbb)$).
+We start by recalling this fractional formulation and the equivalence in Section \ref{sec:frac}.
+We then introduce the notion of $k$-\textit{barely fractional} strategies and we show their relevance to the aforementioned $k$-barely random setting in Section \ref{sec:barelyfrac}.
+In contrast with previous results, this equivalence relies on the Birkhoff-von Neumann theorem.